 QCEW publishes industry employment and wage totals for the nation and every county, MSA, and state.
 It is not a survey but a quarterly census.

 Comparative trend analysis is the most challenging task for QCEW users.

-The QCEW Data Viewer provides measures of change for 2012 forward in the Multi-Year Data
+The QCEW Data Viewer provides measures of change for the most recent 5 years in the Multi-Year Data

 Users combine these files to create a series.

 QCEW provides sample code for converting these files into SAS and Access formats.

 QCEW also provides files in a format designed for users who wish to load QCEW data into their own SQL database.

 QCEW Downloadable Data File Access: